 Javier began his ballet training in 1994 at the Vocational Art School “Olga Alonso” in Santa Clara city and continued at the Elementary School “Alejo Carpentier” in Havana.
 He finished his ballet studies at the National School of Ballet in Havana, Cuba where he graduated as a Ballet Dancer and Ballet Teacher.
-In 2000, he joined the Ballet Nacional de Cuba, under the artistic-technical guidance of Alicia Alonso, and where he worked very closely with many ballet coaches like Loipa Araujo, Josefina Mendez, Aurora Bosch, Martha Garcia, Maria Elena Llorente, and Azari Plisetski among others; he was promoted to Premier Dancer in 2009.
+In 2000, he joined the Ballet Nacional de Cuba, under the artistic-technical guidance of Alicia Alonso, and where he worked very closely with many ballet coaches like Loipa Araujo, Josefina Mendez, Aurora Bosch, Martha Garcia, Maria Elena Llorente, and Azari Plisetski among others; he was promoted to Principal Dancer in 2004 and Premier Dancer in 2009.
 With the Ballet Nacional de Cuba he has performed in many different countries across the Americas, Europe and Asia.
-He has participated as Guest Star in International Galas in El Escorial, Spain (2006, 2008, and 2012); Carlos Acosta and his friends (2007) in London; Teresa Carreño Theatre Gala, Venezuela (2008, 2009 and 2010); in Brazil at the International Ballet Festival of Fortaleza "Fendador" (2012); and at Salzburg Ballet 2016 among others.
+He has participated as a Guest Star in International Galas in El Escorial, Spain (2006, 2008, and 2012); Carlos Acosta and his friends (2007) in London; Teresa Carreño Theatre Gala, Venezuela (2008, 2009 and 2010); in Brazil at the International Ballet Festival of Fortaleza "Fendador" (2012); and at Salzburg Ballet (2016 and 2019) among others.

 His repertoire includes the leading roles of the romantic-classical tradition, among them, Giselle, La Fille mal gardée, Coppélia, Nutcracker, Sleeping Beauty, Don Quixote, and Swan Lake as well as works by Cuban and foreign creators' contemporary choreographies: Alicia Alonso's Gottschalk Symphony; Shakespeare and his masks; Romeo and Juliet; Naked Light of Love; Alberto Mendez's Suite Géneris and Poem of Fire or Prometheus; Alberto Alonso's Carmen; Majisimo; Cranko's Onegin; Balanchine's Theme and Variation; Agon and Apollo; Antonio Gades’ Blood Wedding; Azari Plizetski's Canto Vital; Maurice Bejart's Bahkti; Roland Petit’s La Arlesianne and Proust ou Les Intermittences du Coeur (pdd); Ivan Tenorio's Hamlet; John Neumeier’s Othello (pdd); As you Like it; Sir Anton Dolin's Variations for four; Kader Belarbi's La Reine Morte; and Michel Desconvey's Dying Swan among others.